How Many Solar Panels Do I Need for My Home?

 You can probably guess why these things matter.
 Your state matters because some states have rules on the maximum size of solar panels.
 Many states and local governments have a maximum system size of 100% or 120% of your average annual usage, for example.
 Other states don’t have net metering in place, so you can’t sell excess power back to the grid – so producing more than 100% is pointless.

 The other important variable is roof space.
 Roof space is easy to calculate.
 The ideal roof is an unshaded, south or southwest-facing roof.
 Measure the square footage of available space on your roof, then use that for your calculations next.

 Average Size and Solar Panel Output

 Once you’ve considered the three things above, it’s time to figure out how much solar energy you need.
 Different solar panels have different outputs.
-You might require 10 solar panels from one company to create a 5kW system, but only 5 panels from another company.
+You might require ten solar panels from one company to create a 5kW system but only five panels from another company.

 In general, here are the average metrics for a solar panel:

 - Watts Per Square Foot: 15

 Most solar panels are very close to these metrics.
 Solar panel sizing isn’t quite 100% standardized.
 However, almost all solar panels sold today at 39 inches wide by 65 inches long.